 What Apple’s Mail Privacy Protection Means for Nonprofits

-On June 17, 2021, Apple announced their new Mail Privacy Protection, an adjustment to the Apple Mail application that can alter nonprofits’ email marketing strategies.
+On September 20, 2021, Apple launched its much talked about Mail Privacy Protection – an adjustment to the Apple Mail application that can alter your nonprofit email marketing strategy.

 What is Apple’s Mail Privacy Protection Policy?

 And for a long time, email marketers could gather engagement data about their email campaigns by inserting invisible pixels into the email body.
-This way, when emails are open, and these pixels are loaded, the email host can detect that the email has been opened.
-This technology also communicates back the recipient’s IP address, which gives an approximate location usually limited to the recipient’s city.
+This way, when emails are open, and these pixels are loaded, the email host can detect that the email has been opened, the device type used to open it, and the recipient’s IP address, which gives an approximate location usually limited to the recipient’s city.

 Specifically, the policy states that:

 This release is broken down into three main components: